 Correct and planned feeding, appropriate housing and responsible use of medicines is essential to the Integrated Farm Management approach to livestock management.
 The Suffolk cross mule ewes are free to graze parkland for most of the year and are brought indoors during winter and for the lambing season.
 A livestock farm waste management and nutrient plan has been drawn up to mitigate and minimise the potential risks associated with livestock waste.

-The protection and enhancement of environmental features found at Ragley Home Farms is essential for the success of Integrated Farm Management.
 A huge range of habitats are protected within the farm including habitats around the River Arrow, parklands, woodlands and ponds.
-Six metre margins have been established around all arable fields to provide suitable habitats to a variety of animals and insects.
+Sixty miles of six metre margins have been established around all arable fields to provide suitable habitats to a variety of animals and insects.
 Hay is also spread on grass to promote the growth of native plant species within the farm.

 Visit this farm